nuken/Kids-Learning-Hub/README.md

 # Kids Learning App Collection

-This project is a simple, ad-free, and fully responsive web portal that hosts five separate learning applications for children: **Alphabet Fun**, **Numbers Fun**, a **Coloring Book**, **Let's Spell**, and **Video Time**.
+This project is a simple, ad-free, and fully responsive web portal that hosts five separate learning applications for children: **Alphabet Fun**, **Numbers Fun**, a **Coloring Book**, **Let's Spell**, and **Shapes & Colors**.
+A sixth app, **Video Time**, is also included and accessible via a link on the main hub.

-The main `index.html` file acts as a central hub, allowing a child to easily launch any of the five apps.
+The main `index.html` file acts as a central hub, allowing a child to easily launch any of the five main apps.
 Each application has been modified with a non-intrusive "Home" button, allowing for easy navigation back to this main menu.

 The applications are designed to work perfectly on desktops, tablets (iPad, Android), and phones in both portrait and landscape modes.